djunamay/ABCA7lof2/README.md

 For curated data uploades also see:

-- All Lipidomic and metabolomic datasets will also be available through the [MetaboLights](https://www.ebi.ac.uk/metabolights/index) database [^1]
+- All Lipidomic and metabolomic datasets will also be available through the [MetaboLights](https://www.ebi.ac.uk/metabolights/index) database [^2]

-- snRNAseq data can be explored on the [USCS Single Cell Browser] soon [^1]
+- snRNAseq data can be explored on the [USCS Single Cell Browser] soon [^2]

+[^1]: These data are subject to controlled access in compliance with human privacy regulations.
+To obtain the data, a data use agreement (DUA) must be completed.
+This requirement ensures the anonymity of ROSMAP study participants.
+A DUA can be established with either the Rush University Medical Center (RUMC) or SAGE, the organization that manages Synapse.
+The necessary forms are available for download on their respective websites.
-[^1]: Please note that some aspects of these data will be retracted to comply with controlled access regulations.
+[^2]: Please note that some aspects of these data will be retracted to comply with controlled access regulations.
 For full access to these data, please visit the repository on Synapse.

 ## Code Availability